 - I am a healthy guy.
 It's possible unhealthy people may experience health benefits which I did not observe.

 So Does Niagen Work?

-I really hope this unbiased, 30 day experiment helps you decide of Niagen is right for you – or sparks your interest to try it for yourself.
+I really hope this unbiased, 30-day experiment helps you decide of Niagen is right for you – or sparks your interest to try it for yourself.
 I respect -and am envious – of those who report health benefits with Niagen supplementation.
-After 30 days of use, I experienced no beneficial results -and no side effects – when I took 250mg of Niagen per day.
+After 30 days of use, I percieved no beneficial results -and no side effects – when I took Niagen for a month.